Ericcwong/Ericcwong/README.md

 <br/>
 <br/>

-## 2020
+## As of 0ctober 2020
-- 🔭 I’m currently working on: Portfolio and other projects
+- 🔭 I’m currently working on: Personal blog and Spending tracker
 - 🌱 I’m currently learning Refining vanilla javascript to Vue/Nuxt applications.
 - 👯 I’m looking to collaborate on a new opportunity!
 - 🤔 I’m looking for help with a mentorship, if you know someone or am someone who can be a mentor.
 Please I do appreciate someone to show me and guide me.
 - 💬 Ask me about anything!
 - 📫 How to reach me:
 <a href="mailto:ericwong12@live.com"> <img src="https://img.icons8.com/color/48/000000/filled-message.png" width="50px"/>Email</a>
-- ⚡ Fun fact: I love coffee and coffee loves me
+- ⚡ Fun fact: I love coffee and coffee loves me.